c-cortex/UOCIS322-P2/README.md

 ```
 Chris Cortes | ccortes@uoregon.edu

-A "getting started" project for CIS 322, introduction to software engineering, at the University of Oregon.
+A "getting started with Docker" project for CIS 322, Introduction to Software Engineering, at the University of Oregon.
 ```